Tahrir Square British Sex Assault Victim: “I Know This Is Not Islam – I Love Egypt – It’s Okay”

 This entry was posted in Arab Spring, Egypt, Islam, Rape In Islam and tagged , , , , .
 Bookmark the permalink.

-One Response to Tahrir Square British Sex Assault Victim: “I Know This Is Not Islam – I Love Egypt – It’s Okay”
+3 Responses to Tahrir Square British Sex Assault Victim: “I Know This Is Not Islam – I Love Egypt – It’s Okay”

 1. Anudeep says: